-In the summer of 1998 I found myself in a most unlikely place—Vietnam.
+In the summer of 1998, I found myself in a most unlikely place—Vietnam.
 I was not there to fight a war but to adopt a little boy.
 My journey began almost a year earlier and has continued through today.
-We named our little boy Joshua and he has been a true joy to raise.
-He is nineteen years old now and we would not trade the experience for anything in the world.
+We named our little boy Joshua, and he has been a true joy to raise.
+He is twenty-five years old now, and we would not trade the experience for anything in the world.

 What Types Of Adoptions Are Available In Tennessee?